carijutan-itchan/covid-19-csv-parse/README.md

    ```

  ## For testing
- 1. Also I used rspec for unit test
+ 1. Also I used rspec for TDD
- 2. I used Postman to test the API
+ 2. Postman to test the API
     params:
       - observation_date(yyyy-dd-mm)
       - max_results(number)